 - Top tips: Be prepared to walk; it's quicker to get through the area's narrow streets this way over taking a bus.
 Wet season is from April to December, so make sure to pack an umbrella.

 Costa Rica has a long-existing love affair with chocolate; it has been used as drinks, dessert and even currency!
-There's no surprise that chocolate farm tours are among the best things to do in the country.
+There's no surprise that chocolate farm tours are among the best Costa Rican activities to experience.
 Have yourself a piece — or more, if you wish — as you go wander into a garden of Cacao Trees.
 You may even get a chance to make chocolate with your own hands.

 - Location: San Isidro in San José Province, Sarapiqui in Heredia Province